Wonder why human translation services will continue to be needed in the age of artificial intelligence and machine learning? Here is a good analogy…

-The first quartz watch was introduced in 1969 promising more accurate and less costly ways to produce watches.
-Shortly after, the higher frequency crystal used in quartz technology allowed for a few seconds per month inaccuracy versus the few seconds per day of the best mechanical watches.
+Seiko introduced the first quartz watch in 1969 promising more accurate and less costly ways to produce watches.
+Shortly after, the higher frequency crystal used in quartz technology allowed for a few seconds per month inaccuracy.
+This is compared to the few seconds per day of the best mechanical watches.
 Electronic parts were also much cheaper to produce than finely-tuned, hand crafted mechanical parts.

-By the 80s, quartz watches overtook the watch-making industry prompting many experts to predict the end of the hand-made mechanical watch.
+By the 80s, quartz watches overtook the watch-making industry.
+This prompted many experts to predict the end of the hand-made mechanical watch.

 Similarly, in the 1950s and 60s, work began on developing computerized machine translation engines.
 Initial results looked promising prompting many to predict the near end of human translators.
 After all, if a 5 year old kid can speak multiple languages and interpret them, sophisticated computers can surely do the same.